achingbrain/columbo/README.md

 // all options are, well, optional var columbo = new Columbo({
   // The path to the resources directory
   resourceDirectory: "./resources",

   // All files in `resourceDirectory` will be `require`d - pass a function here
   // to override how the resources are created.  `resource` will be whatever is
   // returned from `require` and `name` is the camelised name of the file
   resourceCreator: function(resource, name) {
     return new resource()
   },

+  // This will be called for every resource found - if you need to edit the resource
+  // definition, do it here then pass it to the callback
+  preProcessor: function(resource, callback) {
+    callback(undefined, resource)
+  },

   // In order to support :id or {id} form url arguments, pass a function here
   // that will return arguments in the format you desire.
   idFormatter: function(id) {
     return "{" + id + "}";
   },

   // Responder for OPTIONS requests - the first argument will be an array of
   // strings corresponding to HTTP verbs, subsequent arguments are supplied by
   // your web framework of choice.
   optionsSender: function(opts, request) {
     request.reply(opts);
   },

   // Optionally pass in a logger (e.g. Winston) - defaults to console.
   logger: {}
 });

 // Discover resources